 In addition to the congruency effects in the N300/N400 time-window, the semantic model analysis revealed a difference in processing of congruent and incongruent objects in a later time-window beyond ~600 ms. Effects in this time window were previously reported in similar studies, in which objects were embedded into scenes (e.g. Ganis & Kutas, 2003; Mudrik et al., 2010; Sauvé et al., 2017; Võ & Wolfe, 2013).
 However, the exact nature of these later effects remains unclear as they vary depending on task-demands (Ganis & Kutas, 2003; Võ & Wolfe, 2013; Sauvé et al., 2017).
-Ganis and Kutas (2003), for example, reported two different effects in this time window - a stronger positivity for incongruent objects when the task was to identify the object, and a topographically distinct effect that was stronger for congruent objects when participants were additionally instructed to provide confidence ratings.
-In our study, participants were required to report if a scene-object combination had been shown previously, and we find a stronger representation of semantic information when the object was incongruent, consistent with the first effect found by Ganis & Kutas (2003).
-As such, it is unlikely that our late effect reflects the confidence of a decision-making process.
 Võ and Wolfe (2013) reported a P600 component specifically in the context of mild syntactic violations of an object's position in scenes (object misplaced), but not for extreme syntactic violations (object in impossible position, for example in the air).
 One possible explanation for finding these effects in the current data is that objects were embedded in scenes, and this has likely induced a combination of semantic and mild syntactic violations in incongruent scene-object trials.
 For example, if a ball is embedded in a photo of a kitchen and is placed inside a microwave, then in addition to the semantic incongruency, a mild syntactic violation is also created.
 This combination of semantic and syntactic violations might explain RSA effects of semantic object processing in incongruent scenes during a similar time window to the previously reported P600 congruency effects.